nf-core/eager/docs/usage.md

 - Do I have a good number of called SNPs that suggest the samples have genomes with sufficient nucleotide diversity to inform phylogenetic analysis?
 - Do you have a large number of discarded SNP calls?
-- Are the % Hets very high?
+- Are the % Hets very high indicating possible cross-mapping from off-target organisms that may confounding variant calling?

 > Detailed documentation and descriptions for all MultiQC modules can be seen in
 > the the 'Documentation' folder of the results directory or here in the [output